Probing neutrino interactions and dark radiation with gravitational waves: Gravitational waves and relativistic particles

 Here $\mu = \hat{k} \cdot \hat{q}$ is the cosine of the angle between the wavenumber $\mathbf{k}$ and the propagation direction $\mathbf{q}$, and $\mathcal{C}[f]^{(T)}_\lambda$ denotes the tensor component of the (yet-to-be-specified) collision term.
 Because $\ud q / \ud \tau$ and $\ud \hat{q} / \ud \tau$ are themselves first order in perturbations (via the geodesic equation), the terms proportional to $\partial \deltafoverf^{(T)}_\lambda / \partial q$ and $\partial \deltafoverf^{(T)}_\lambda / \partial \hat{q}_i$ vanish at leading order.

 The angular ($\mu)$ dependence of the Boltzmann equation is most conveniently decomposed in a partial wave expansion, i.e., onto the orthogonal basis of Legendre polynomials, $P_l(\mu)$.
 This procedure recasts the Boltzmann equation into an infinite hierarchy of coupled equations for the moments of the distribution function.
-While one may substitute such an expansion for $\deltafoverf^{(T)}_\lambda$ directly, our focus on relativistic species enables the $q$-dependence of the equations to be integrated out.
+While one may substitute such an expansion for $\deltafoverf^{(T)}_\lambda$ directly, our focus on relativistic species enables the $q$-dependence of the equations to be integrated out of the Liouville operator [i.e., the left-hand side of \cref{eqn:ddeltafoverf-dtau-tensor}].
 We therefore define the moment expansion of the (suitably normalized) perturbations to the distribution function and the collision term as

 Inserting this expansion into \cref{eqn:ddeltafoverf-dtau-tensor} yields the Boltzmann hierarchy,